-Mykonos Greece is a destination every person should visit.
+Mykonos is a destination every person should visit.
 It's by far one of the most memorable places I've been.
 Some might think Mykonos only offers parties and beach clubs, but there is so much more to this island than that.

 Mykonos has become one of the most popular “Insta” destinations.
 Scroll through your Instagram feed and I can guarantee you’ve seen pictures of whitewashed buildings, narrow streets, and boho boutiques.